mimblewimble/site/index.md

 Our [Code Security Audit](sec_audit.md) funding campaign is open.
 Please consider donating!

-Grin's third testnet has been [released](https://www.grin-forum.org/t/testnet3-release/524)!
+Grin's fourth testnet has been [released](https://www.grin-forum.org/t/grin-testnet-4-launch-announcement/993)!
 We need your help testing: if you're able to compile from the source, see our [building guide](https://github.com/mimblewimble/grin/blob/master/doc/build.md).